 Cornell Placement Exams

 The Mathematics Department will award transfer credit for an introductory statistics course only if it is a satisfactory equivalent to MATH 1710 offered by a mathematics or statistics department.
-(See Transfer Credit for instructions.)
+(See Transferring Credit from another institution for instructions.)
 If the course is offered by a social science department (such as psychology or sociology), it must be approved by the corresponding social science department at Cornell.